5 ways moving home is bad for the environment and an eco-friendly solution

 But with this, anyone can get involved.

-It also incentivizes the removal industry to try to offset their emissions consistently and it not just be a one off.
+It also incentivises the removal industry to offset their emissions, not just a one-off consistently.

 2. The common packing materials used in moving are usually not eco-friendly

-If only we could just throw all out belongings and furniture into suitcases and wheel it to our new homes!
+If only we could just throw all out belongings and furniture into suitcases and wheel them to our new homes!

 Why can this be a problem?